carlmontanari/scrapli/docs/api_docs/driver/base/base_driver.md

             logging_uid: unique identifier (string) to associate to log messages; useful if you have multiple connections to the same device (i.e. one console, one ssh, or one to each supervisor module, etc.)
+            max_auth_return_retry: maximum number of retries for sending return key to server when trying to authenticate

         Returns:
             None